Nikit-370/Update-and-upgrade-linux/README.md

 You can easily both update and upgrade your Linux machine by using this code.

-Instructions:- (For use)
+Instructions for use:-

-sudo chmod +x update.sh        ./update.sh
+sudo chmod +x update.sh
+./update.sh